btompkins/CodeBetter.Com-Wordpress/wp-content/plugins/syntaxhighlighter/readme.txt

 == ChangeLog ==

+= Version 3.1.3 =

+* Hide vertical overflow so that a vertical scrollbar doesn't show up in Chrome.
+Props Caio Proiete.
+Bump SH script version to bust browser caches.
+* Allow the plugin's shortcodes to be escaped using double brackets like so: `[[code]Foobar[/code]]`.
+This is a core feature, but calling `do_shortcode()` on the content as it went into the database caused the extra brackets to be stripped.

+= Version 3.1.2 =

+* Register some placeholder shortcodes so that `strip_shortcodes()` and such work properly.
+Previously the shortcodes were only registered during the brief moment that they were processed by one of this plugin's filters.
+* Add a `notranslate` CSS class to the `<pre>` output so that Google won't attempt to translate it.
+Props [Otto](http://ottopress.com/2011/google-translation-tip/).
+* Run the CSS classes aka SyntaxHighlighter script parameters through a filter.

 = Version 3.1.1 =

 * Fix default title setting not working.
 * Force `<code>` to be inline.
 Fixes issues with themes that do `code { display: block; }`.
+* Added Japanese translation thanks to [Makoto](http://projects.makotokw.com/redmine/projects/wp-plugins/wiki/Translation).

 = Version 3.1.0 =